- J.D., Thomas M. Cooley Law School, 1986, summa cum laude

 While Ms. Bauman counsels employers in all aspects of their employee benefit program, her primary focus is on health and welfare benefits.
 Not only does Ms. Bauman prepare plan documents and summary plan descriptions for these benefits, but she also often plays a consulting role to help the employer strategize for ways to better control plan costs and achieve human resources objectives in connection with a plan.
 In providing this representation, Ms. Bauman has worked with insurance regulators in the state of Michigan as well as several other states.
 Ms. Bauman has also represented employers that have been under investigation or audit with the IRS and the U.S. Department of Labor in connection with their employee benefit plans.

 Employee benefit compliance is becoming increasingly challenging.
-Ms. Bauman works with employers in complying with various laws affecting health and welfare benefit plans such as the Patient Protection and Affordable Care Act (also known as Health Care Reform), HIPAA privacy and security rules, COBRA, and the Medicare Part D regulations.
+Ms. Bauman works with employers in complying with various laws affecting health and welfare benefit plans such as the Affordable Care Act (also known as Health Care Reform), HIPAA privacy and security rules, COBRA, and the Medicare Part D regulations.

 Ms. Bauman works for numerous for-profit employers, ranging in size from a single employee to companies with up to 100,000 employees.
-She also represents several publicly traded companies.
+In addition, she represents several publicly traded companies.
 Tax-exempt employers also engage Ms. Bauman for employee benefit services.
 Ms. Bauman represents several churches and church-related organizations, as well as numerous hospitals, school districts and municipalities.
-Ms. Bauman represents several clients who perform various aspects of employee benefit administration.
+Ms. Bauman represents third party administrators and insurance consultants.
 Working with these clients has provided useful practical knowledge as to how employee benefit administrative relationships between employers and employee benefit administrative businesses can more effectively work together.

 Health Care Reform

-in 2010, Miller Johnson established a Health Care Reform Team to assist clients in addressing the multitude of issues arising in connection with the new health care reform legislation.
-Because the most significant changes affect employers with respect to their health benefit plans, Ms. Bauman was the natural choice to lead the firm’s initiative in this effort.
+In 2010, Miller Johnson established a Health Care Reform Team to assist clients in addressing the multitude of issues arising in connection with the newly-enacted ACA legislation.
+Because the most significant changes affect employers with respect to their health benefit plans, Ms. Bauman was the natural choice to be the initial leader of the firm’s initiative in this effort.
 The Health Care Reform Team is committed to informing clients of new regulations as they are released in order to ensure compliance.
 This communication is accomplished through publications like the Health Care Reform Priority Alert newsletter and our Client Alert emails, in addition to webinars and seminars.